-CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES 6b) The majority of oral and written tasks at all grade levels require students to demonstrate the knowledge they built through the analysis and synthesis of texts, and present well-defended claims and clear information, using grade-level language and conventions and drawing on textual evidence to support valid inferences from text. students to demonstrate knowledge built through analysis and synthesis of texts.
-For example, the Module 2 "End of Unit 2" assessment requires students to reread two unit texts and read a new informational text about pufferfish and synthesize the information from the texts to write an informative essay in response to the prompt: "How does the pufferfish use its body and behaviors to help it survive?"
+CRITERIA INDICATORS OF SUPERIOR QUALITY MEETS METRICS (YES/NO) JUSTIFICATION/COMMENTS WITH EXAMPLES REQUIRED Indicator for grades 3-12 only 6b) A vast majority of oral and written tasks at all grade levels require students to demonstrate the knowledge they built through the analysis and synthesis of texts, and present well-defended claims and clear information, using grade-level language and conventions and drawing on textual evidence to support valid inferences from text.
+Yes write a narrative from the point of view of a character from "Divided Loyalties" at a specific point in the play (TG 13).
+A vast majority of oral and written tasks require students to demonstrate knowledge built through analysis and synthesis of texts.
+For example, the Module 2: "End of Unit 2" assessment requires students to reread two unit texts and read a new informational text about pufferfish and synthesize the information from the texts to write an informative essay in response to the prompt: "How does the pufferfish use its body and behaviors to help it survive?"
+(TG 15).
 As students continue through the module to build more knowledge about animal defenses, they prepare to complete the "End of Unit 3" assessment in which they complete the following, "Develop a second ending for your narrative that shows how your animal responds to the encounter with a predator described in the introduction.
 Describe the experience or events that show how your animal uses the chosen defense mechanism to survive.
 Choose the most important information from your sources to include in your resolution.
 Then write an ending to your narrative that is at least two paragraphs long.
 Use dialogue and description to show your characters' actions, thoughts, and feelings, and add sensory details to describe experiences and events precisely.
-Clearly organize your narrative by using transitional words and phrases to show the sequence of events" This learning path supports students in completing the "Final Performance Task" of a "Choose-Your-Own-Adventure Animal Defense Mechanism Narrative: After researching informational texts on a specific animal and its defense mechanisms, create a choose-your-own-adventure narrative about your chosen animal.
+Clearly organize your narrative by using transitional words and phrases to show the sequence of events" (TGSM 468).
+This learning path supports students in completing the "Final Performance Task" of a "Choose-Your-Own-Adventure Animal Defense Mechanism Narrative: After researching informational texts on a specific animal and its defense mechanisms, create a choose-your-own-adventure narrative about your chosen animal.
 Write an introduction that describes your animal's physical characteristics, habitat, predators, and defense mechanisms.
 In your narrative, describe an encounter with a predator and two possible defense mechanisms for survival.
-Use details and examples from your research to develop your narrative,
+Use details and examples from your research to develop yo